-If an emergency situation, such as a health crisis, injury or other problem, occurs while you’re in your elevator, you may need a way to call for help.
+If an emergency, such as a health crisis, injury or other problem, occurs while you’re in your elevator, you may need a way to call for help.
 Emergency bells and in-elevator telephones can provide this vital capability.

 An emergency bell can help family or emergency personnel locate you if you’re ever in the midst of an emergency and are in or near your elevator.
-It’s essential that this alarm is easy to find and use.
+This alarm must be easy to find and use.